 - Interactive – teachers want to be able to participate and do “hands-on” learning activities

 - Teacher-Led – teachers want to learn from their peers

 - Sustained Over Time – teachers want time to put what they learned into practice over the course of a semester or a school year

 - Professional – teachers want to be treated like adults, rather than children

 I explored three different models of personalized PD that fit these parameters: inquiry-based, individualized, and edCamps.
 I love that all three of these options remove the top-down approach to professional development.
 Teachers are given agency and choice not only in what they study, but also in how they study.
-Check out the following blog post to learn more about these rigorous, relevant, and interactive forms of PD.
+Check out the following blog post, Shaking Up PD, to learn more about these rigorous, relevant, and interactive forms of PD.